-Fully Admitted: the applicant has full admission to the Department and a Degree Plan.
+Fully Admitted: the applicant has full admission to the Department and a degree plan is developed and filed with the College of Graduate Studies.

-Admitted with Conditions: the applicant is NOT fully admitted.
-Faculty feel the applicant needs to meet certain conditions in order to be admitted.
+Admitted with Conditions: the applicant is NOT fully admitted, the applicant needs to meet certain conditions in order to be fully admitted.
 The applicant will not receive a Degree Plan until conditions have been satisfied.
-These conditions are considered on a case by cases basis.
+These conditions are considered on a case by case basis.
 An applicant with the status of "admitted with conditions" receives a written, detailed remediation plan and due date.
 The applicant has ONE semester to satisfy conditions.
 If the applicant fails to satisfy the conditions, the admissions status will change to "not admitted."
 In this case, the applicant is referred to the College of Graduate Studies and Career Services for assistance in finding a better career fit.